FedeDP/ncursesFM/README.md

 ## Features:

-* File/dir functions support: copy/paste/cut, new/remove, rename.
-Copy/cut: to remove a file previously selected for copy just press c/x again on it.
+* File/dir functions support: copy/paste/cut (cut = move, if on the same FS), new/remove, rename.
 * 2 tabs support.
 * ISO mount support -> you must have fuseiso installed.
 * If executed on a X screen, and xdg-open is found, ncursesFM will open files with xdg-open.